The webcast will feature Illinois State fall sport previews and interviews with coaches and student-athletes.

 That was carried over into the indoor track & field season where he played an intricate role in developing Praught, who became the first NCAA Qualifier on the track since Christian Goy in 2002.
 Praught broke every Illinois State and Missouri Valley Conference record in the mile, running a personal-best 4:37.77 en route to a NCAA Division I Runner-up performance at the NCAA Indoor Track & Field Championships in Boise, Idaho.

-At the conference level, Bovee coached the women's distance medley relay to its third-consecutive conference title, leading wire-to-wire to take home the crown.
+On the track and field circuit, Bovee coached the 2011 indoor women's distance medley relay to its third-consecutive conference title, leading wire-to-wire to take home the crown.
 Praught followed with her own championship in the mile, before Smoody won his second-straight in the 800-meter run.
 In all, the distance runners turned in nine All-Valley performances, with the women's distance crew scoring a total of 69 points.

-Bovee continued his coaching prowess on the outdoor track, as his runners claimed two conference titles and turned in four Valley performances.
-In the process, the crew produced five NCAA track & field regional qualifiers (four in the women's 3,000-meter steeplechase), with Praught the only one moving on the 2012 NCAA Outdoor Track & Field Championships in the steeplechase.
+Bovee continued his coaching prowess on the outdoor track, as his runners claimed two conference titles and turned in seven Valley performances.
+In the process, the crew produced eight NCAA track & field regional qualifiers (seven in the women's 3,000-meter steeplechase).
+In the 2012 outdoor season, Bovee guided Kristen Zillmer to a NCAA Outdoor Championships appearance in the steeplechase, where she finished 22nd overall in the event, helping her team to a national-ranking.

-Bovee's guidance helped Praught to an Olympic trials qualification, after she ran a 9:51.30 at the prestigious Mt.
+Bovee also helped guide Praught to an Olympic trials qualification, after she ran a 9:51.30 at the prestigious Mt.
 SAC Relays in the steeplechase, breaking the MVC and Illinois State records, while holding down the No. 6 spot in the world for three-consecutive weeks.
 That time was the second-fastest time in the collegiate ranks all season.

-Off the track, Bovee has also shown his passion for academics, as his cross country teams have earned seven U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) All-Academic honors (Men: 2008, 2010; Women: 2007, 2008, 2009, 2010, 2011).
-Individually, Praught was named to the USTFCCCA All-Academic team for her performances in 2011-12 and was also named Capital One Academic All-District V team in 2012.
+Off the track, Bovee has also shown his passion for academics, as his cross country teams have earned eight U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) All-Academic honors (Men: 2008, 2010; Women: 2007, 2008, 2009, 2010, 2011,2012).
+Individually, Praught was named to the USTFCCCA All-Academic team for her performances in 2011-12, along with Brewer who was named to the team in 2012.
+Praught was also named to the prestigious Capital One Academic All-District V team in 2011.

 During his tenure at Central College, Bovee coached four NCAA Division III All-Americans in track, one cross country All-American, as well as eight NCAA Championships qualifiers.
 In addition, he coached runners that earned USTFCCCA Division III All-Region honors five times.